Alex-timo/Car-counter/README.md

 # Car-counter
 Computer vision car counting project by Ilya Golan and Alex Timokhov.

+Use video and video2 as samples to run .

 Important notes :

 1) Default video folder C:/videos (has to be created. needs to be changed in code if different folder desired)